Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Save

-Symptoms can manifest in both heels or in just one.
+Sever's disease symptoms can manifest in both heels or just one.
 Some common signs and symptoms include:

 • Pain, swelling, redness, and tenderness in the back of the heel